datacamp/courses-drivendata-water-pumps/chapter1.md

 - Convert the numbers to row-wise proportions.

 *** =hint
-- The code for the first, second and third instruction is already given in the assignment!
+- The code for the first, second, and third instruction is already given in the assignment!
 - For the fourth instruction, wrap `prop.table()` around the `table()` call for the third instruction.
 Make sure to set the second argument of `prop.table()` correctly!

 *** =pre_exercise_code